Menstrual Cup Dangers

 As long as you find the period cup that works for your body type, you’ll be fine.
 Be sure to choose one of the reputable brands, and not a cheapie from China.

 Then, keep it clean during your period, as well as at the end.
 The problems and dangers with menstrual cups seem to be related to lack of proper hygiene and not the actual product itself.
 For example, not washing hands thoroughly before inserting or removing it.
 Or, not washing the cup well during your period, or storing it properly after.

 Menstrual cup dangers?
 In short, not really!
 They are far safer to use than tampons, when considering the risk of Toxic Shock Syndrome (TSS), as well as chemical exposure.

 Try out a top-quality menstrual cup for yourself today.

 Where Can I Buy a Diva Cup?

-If you’re looking for a Diva Cup, here are my recommendations for where you can get them:
+If you’re looking for a Diva Cup, or other top-quality menstrual cups, here are my recommendations for where you can get them: